 Tuan Chau harbor - The largest Halong Bay cruise port

 Located in East Halong, close to Bai Chay Bridge, Hon Gai pier (Vinashin pier) is a popular departure point for cruises going through or to Bai Tu Long Bay.
 Although it is smaller, and less busy than others, Hon Gai pier is the important transportation infrastructure of Quang Ninh province, contributing to the marine economic development strategy of the province.
 It is a three-floor building with the area used each floor is 4,500 m2.

 This port has the capacity of receiving not only domestic cruises but also large international passenger ships, luxury yachts.
 It has become an attractive tourist attraction and the departure point of the boat trip to Bai Tu Long Bay.
 Cruises embarking from Hon Gai pier often visit deserted areas such as Thien Canh Son cave, Vung Vieng (Vong Vieng) fishing village, and some beaches.

-To get to Hon Gai pier, tourists will need to cross Bai Chay Bridge, one of the most beautiful cable-stayed bridge in Vietnam and South Asia.
+To get to Hon Gai pier, tourists will need to cross Bai Chay Bridge, one of the most beautiful cable-stayed bridges in Vietnam and South Asia.

 Hon Gai pier - The oldest Halong Bay cruise port

 Located in Hai Phong City, Got pier connects the inland Hai Phong with Cat Ba island.
 This port is the most common way to get to Cat Ba island, the biggest island in Halong Bay.
 It is smaller than other piers such as Tuan Chau Harbor and Hon Gai Pier, however, it is the first choice for the cruise to Lan Ha Bay.